CityofPittsburgh/365-api/TOKEN.md

 Fire up an API client, and make a GET call to retrieve the realm ID of the 365 Sharepoint tenant.
 This can be accomplished via `curl` as follows:

 `
-curl -H "Authorization: Bearer" https://cityofpittsburgh.sharepoint.com/_vti_bin/client.svc `
+curl -H "Authorization: Bearer" https://cityofpittsburgh.sharepoint.com/_vti_bin/client.svc -i `
 We recommend using [Postman](getpostman.com) throughout this process, however.